 - Complete the Disabled Persons License Plates and/or Placards Application (Form SP27)

 - Have a licensed physician fill out the bottom portion of the application to certify your disability

-If you are applying for a disability license plate, you must apply in person.
+If you are applying for a disability license plate in Nevada, you must apply in person.
 For those, you will need the same two items as above, in addition to: